nejdetkadir/dictionary/doc/README.md

 # Database

-If you want to use this database, you must paste to java-derby/<database folders>/
+If you want to use this database, you must paste to java-derby/(your database folder)/